CopernicaMarketingSoftware/Documentation/Mailerq/5.0/download-instructions.md

 # Download instructions

-The easiest way to get your hand on the software is to add the Copernica repository to the source list of your package manager.
+The easiest way to get your hands on the software is to add the Copernica repository to the source list of your package manager.
 You can then use "apt-get" or "yum" to install MailerQ, and to get updates.
 If you do not want to use your package manager, you can download MailerQ manually.
 Check out our [downloads page](/product/downloads) for a list of available files that can be manually installed.

 ## Installing on Debian/Ubuntu based systems